alleyinteractive/wp-block-audit-command/README.md

 Report how many of each type of block there is in post content and aggregated details about them.

-The report includes the number of times each block is used, the post types it's used in, and details comprising:
+The report includes the number of times each block is used, the number of posts the block appears in, the post types it's used in, and details comprising:

 - For all blocks, the count of 'align' attribute values.
 - For 'core/heading' blocks, the count of each heading level used.